eddmann/garmin-connect-cli/README.md

 ## AI Agent Integration

-This CLI follows the [Agent Skills](https://agentskills.io/) standard — it works with Claude Code, Cursor, and other compatible AI agents.
+This CLI is available as an [Agent Skill](https://agentskills.io/) — it works with Claude Code, Cursor, and other compatible AI agents.
 See [`SKILL.md`](SKILL.md) for the skill definition.

 ### Install Agent Skill